 Of course, for all of these times, you will need to make sure that you are looking at the local time for Las Vegas, which is in the Pacific Time zone.
 You can see a complete list of the time and dates for Las Vegas sunrise and sunset here.

-What Time is Sunset in Las Vegas Today – Conclusion
+Sunset in Las Vegas Today – Conclusion

 I hope this article has helped to inform you what time the sun sets in Las Vegas, which months would be best for a visit, and where the best spots are to watch this event.